ethereumclassic/community-calls/recurring_call_Tea_and_ETC.md

 # Afternoon Tea and ETC

 **This is a recurring event.
-The next tea time is Apr 13, 2021 07:00 AM Central Time (US and Canada)**
+The next tea time is Apr 20, 2021 12:00 PM Central Time (US and Canada)**

 <img src="img/afternoon_tea_and_etc.jpeg" alt="afternoon tea and etc" width="420px">